-The images above were taken with the reflective objective at various offsets from the focal plane.
+The images above were taken with a reflective objective with straight (left) or curved (right) spider vanes at various offsets from the focal plane.
 When the spot is accurately focused (0 μm offset in the diagram above), the obscuration effect disappears within the central Airy disc and cannot be resolved any longer.